 Donald was a career criminal who had committed over 400 burglaries and three murders.

-He targeted Lesley as a result of her wealth.
+He targeted the Whittle family as a result of her wealth.

 To avoid estate taxes, her dad George Whittle gave his mistress and their two children huge sums of cash.